 Curriculum

-The fellowship primarily takes place at the Washington University Center for Dermatologic and Cosmetic Surgery (CDCS).
+The fellowship takes place at the Washington University Center for Dermatologic and Cosmetic Surgery (CDCS) and the BJH Center for Outpatient Health.
 There is an emphasis on Mohs micrographic surgery and complex reconstruction, with the opportunity to work with fellowship-trained Mohs surgeons in a practice that performs over 3000 Mohs cases annually.

 In addition, our office is equipped with over fifteen different laser and light devices; the fellow will obtain extensive experience in their use with the opportunity to independently perform all types of laser surgery, including fractionated and ablative resurfacing.
 The fellow also has the opportunity to work with other specialties including ENT facial plastics, plastic surgery, and oculoplastics.